 Kubernetes Role-Based Access Control or the (RBAC) system describes how we define different permission levels of unique, validated users or groups in a cluster.
 It uses granular permission sets defined within a .yaml file to allow access to specific resources and operations.

 Starting with Kubernetes 1.6, RBAC is enabled by default and users start with no permissions, and as such, permissions must be explicitly granted by an admin to a specific service or resource.
 These policies are crucial for effectively securing your cluster.
 They permit us to specify what types of actions are allowed, depending on the user’s role and their function within the organization.Continue reading “What is Kubernetes RBAC Authorization”

 What is Cloud Block Storage?

-Cloud Block Storage provides additional hard drive space for your Cloud Server with just a few clicks.
+Cloud Block Storage provides additional hard drive space for your Private Cloud Hosted Server with just a few clicks.
 The space is not pre-formatted but rather, it is a raw block device.
 The simplicity of providing a raw block device on the cloud means that you can mount and format the space on your server however you would like, with whatever filesystem is appropriate for your needs.
 This does entail a small amount of work getting the space into a usable state which we will address in this article.Continue reading “How to Set Up and Use Cloud Block Storage”

 Load balancing is the distribution of a workload across many nodes.
 In the web hosting industry, it is typically used for balancing HTTP traffic over multiple servers acting together as a web front-end.
 For the sake of this article, we will focus on the balancing of HTTP and HTTPS traffic through a Zeus Load Balancer.Continue reading “Understanding Load Balancing for Web Servers”